About this class

 Topics we cover

-- Making things you'll actually use: cards, invitations, flyers, photo books
+- Designing for real-world use: cards, invitations, flyers, photo books, and personal projects

 Who it's for